pafoster/pyitlib/README.rst

 * James-Stein
 * Good-Turing

-Missing data are supported, either using fill values or NumPy masked arrays.
+Missing data are supported, either using placeholder values or NumPy masked arrays.

 Notes for getting started
 -------------------------